How 9 Famous Acquitted Defendants Spent The Rest of Their Lives

 Sheppard, a Cleveland-area physician (center), was convicted of the 1954 murder of his pregnant wife in their suburban home.
 Sheppard spent nearly a decade behind bars before a 1966 retrial acquitted him.
 After a brief attempt to return to medicine following his release from prison, Sheppard found an unlikely second career as a professional wrestler who went by the name The Killer before his death in 1970.

 5. Claus von Bulow

 In 1982 British socialite von Bulow was convicted of attempting to murder his heiress wife, Sunny, with an insulin overdose.
 However, this conviction was later overturned, and he was found not guilty in a 1985 retrial.
 (Jeremy Irons won an Academy Award for Best Actor for his portrayal of von Bulow in 1990’s Reversal of Fortune.)
 In 1991 von Bulow returned to London, where he worked as an art and theatre critic.
 British newspaper The Telegraph ran his blog posts.

 The physician nephew of John F. Kennedy was accused of rape in 1991, but a jury acquitted him after a hugely hyped trial.
 Kennedy still practices medicine; he founded the Center for International Rehabilitation and works with patients who have been disabled by landmines.

 7. Robert Blake

 The Baretta star was acquitted for the 2001 murder of his wife in 2005, but like Simpson, he was found liable for the death in a civil trial.
 The 2005 civil verdict awarded $30 million to his wife’s children, and in 2006 he filed for bankruptcy listing the eight-figure judgment as his biggest liability.
-Blake hasn’t yet returned to acting to fill out his bank balances, but as of earlier this year he was making autograph-signing appearances at memorabilia shows.
+Blake hasn’t yet returned to acting to fill out his bank balances, but has made autograph-signing appearances at memorabilia shows.